-On vacation you might need to spend money on incidental expenses.
+On vacation you will need spending money for meals and entrance fees that are not already included, beverages, optional excursions (if not already pre-purchased), gratuities, shopping, and incidental expenses.
 As a general guideline, aim to bring a variety of means to "pay your way" for your own convenience, and also in case you have difficulties with your preferred method of payment.
 Use the following currency converter as a reference to see what the exchange rate currently is set at.

 Additional Travel Information on Money